Skip to main content

 You must set the billingProvider in AppDNAOptions before accessing AppDNA.billing.
 If set to 'none', billing module methods will throw errors.

-Module Access
+Billing Module

 const billing = AppDNA.billing;